2025 Garden States Contributors

 Mohammad Reza Mirzadeh

-I have come from a horticulture background.
-I spent almost all my working life (over thirty years) in the mushroom industry, mainly in Iran and Australia, holding positions in production, QA, and farm management.
-In the last twenty years, parallel to my positions within the industry, I have been conducting workshops and mushroom courses discussing compost/substrate production and growing methods for Agaricus and various Oyster mushrooms.
+Mohammed Reza Mirzadeh has come from a horticulture background.
+He spent almost all his working life (over thirty years) in the mushroom industry, mainly in Iran and Australia, holding positions in production, QA, and farm management.
+In the last twenty years, parallel to his positions within the industry, he has been conducting workshops and mushroom courses discussing compost/substrate production and growing methods for Agaricus and various Oyster mushrooms.

 Read More